-CHEM 10 Concepts of Chemistry 3 units 54 lecture hours
+CHEM 10 Concepts of Chemistry 3 units

 A survey of basic concepts and practices of chemistry.
 Designed for non-science majors desiring an introduction to fundamental chemistry concepts and skills.
 Not intended for students who will enroll in subsequent chemistry coursework.
 (L)